Updated 12/05/2021

 3. Delegate

-Because stress relief is so vital to your health, it’s important to recognize when you’ve taken on too much responsibility.
+I don’t know why so many women feel like they have to do it all – especially when many family members are coming together to celebrate.
+Stress relief is vital to your health, so it’s important to recognize when you’ve taken on too much responsibility.
 Whether it’s cooking a large meal, organizing the office party, or finding the perfect gifts for everyone on your list, it’s time to ask for help!
-Just because you are hosting doesn’t mean you have to do it all yourself.
-There’s no shame in picking up baked goods at a bakery if baking isn’t your thing, or online shopping to help you avoid lines and crowds in the department stores.

 4. Speak up

-5. Start Small
+5. Start small

 6. Carve out time for yourself